Northern Maramureș: Maramureș before the split

 After the defeat of the Central Powers in World War I, the northern part of the comitatus (about 60% of the territory) became part of Carpathian Ruthenia within the newly formed Czechoslovakia.
 The southern part (40%, including the former capital Sighetu Marmaţiei) became part of Romania.
 This division was confirmed by the Treaty of Trianon in 1920.

 Northern Maramureș after the split

 Just before World War II, the region was part of the briefly independent Carpatho-Ukraine in March 1939, but this republic, comprising the part of Carpathian Ruthenia not given to Hungary by the First Vienna Award a few months earlier, was almost immediately annexed by Horthyst Hungary, which in 1940 also annexed the Romanian part of Maramureș following the Second Vienna Award.
-After the war, in 1945 the formerly Czechoslovakian Maramureș was transferred to the Soviet Union, and in 1946 it was included in the Zakarpattia Oblast of the Ukrainian SSR.
+After the war, in 1945 the formerly Czechoslovak Maramureș was transferred to the Soviet Union, and in 1946 it was included in the Zakarpattia Oblast of the Ukrainian SSR.
 The latter after the dissolution of the Soviet Union became the independent Ukraine.